ethereum/remix-ide/docs/tutorial_debug.md

-**Important note:** If you add a breakpoint to a line that declares a variable, it might be triggered twice: Once for initializing the variable to zero and second time for assigning the actual value.
+**Important note:** If you add a breakpoint to a line that declares a variable, it might be triggered twice: Once for initializing the variable to zero and a second time for assigning the actual value.

 Here's an example of this issue.
 If you are debugging the following contract: